 - Add eggs, butter, vanilla*, and salt and whisk to combine.
 Replace whisk attachment and attach a dough hook.
 Add flour and stir on low speed until the dough comes together.
 Turn on medium speed and knead for about 5 minutes.
 The dough should be sticky to touch but shouldn't stick to the bowl anymore.
-If it sticks to the bowl, add ½-1 tbsp of flour on low speed and knead another 1-2 minutes.
+If it sticks to the bowl, add ½-1 tablespoon of flour on low speed and knead another 1-2 minutes.
 Transfer dough to a lightly greased heatproof bowl (brush a few drops of oil in a bowl or use a non-stick spray).
 Grease the top of the dough as well.
 Turn off preheated oven and place bowl in the oven to rise for about 15 minutes.
 Leave the oven door ajar.

 - Remove bowl from the oven and preheat again to 200°F (100°C).